Watson-Personal-Assistant/developer/_content/knowledge/create-action-function.md

 ---
-title: Create action function for the rule
+title: Create an action function
 weight: 25
 ---
 Create a file `action.js` for the action part of the rule.